AlexAnarcho/LvlUp/readme.md

 ---
 ## Patch notes
+* version 0.6.1: fixed some bugs
+    * Eliminate the hardcoded filepaths and replace with a config text file

 * version 0.6: added support for matplotlib and 2 simple graphing functions:
     * Hours invested per day
     * Progress over time